gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 ![Win a Pair of AirPods Pro](https://blog.symbl.ai/wp-content/uploads/2021/12/summarization-api-challenge-blog-banner-1.jpg.webp)

-A few days ago I got an email which turned on my attention to [Symbl.ai](https://symbl.ai/).
+A few days ago I got an email which turned on my attention

+> Come participate in the Symbl.ai Summarization API Challenge
+> throughout the month of December for a chance to win a pair of AirPods Pro!
+> The challenge takes 5 minutes...

 You may find the long story in the [this recent post on the Symbl.ai blog](https://blog.symbl.ai/blog/win-a-pair-of-airpods-pro-symbl-ai-summarization-api-challenge/).
-In a nutshell, the company wants to collect feedbacks on their recently announced Summarization API and asked people to submit their favorite video, query the API and twwet the result.
+In a nutshell, the company wants to collect feedbacks on their recently announced Summarization API and asked people to submit their favorite video, query the API and tweet the result.
+In returns, one user will have a chance of winning a pair of AirPods Pro.

-Here is my humble contribution :-)
+I have to admit the my initial motivation to join the contest was to try and win the gadget, but after walking through the instructions I realized that the actual prize I won is that I have discovered quite a nifty API.

+If you want to win my same prize, preas read along!

 ## Sign in to Symbl.ai

 <!-- # Trying symbl.ai (gmacario@gmail.com) -->

 First of all you must sign in to <https://platform.symbl.ai/>.
-If you don't have an account yet, you may create one for free (no credit cards required!)
+If you don't have an account yet, you may create one for free (no credit cards are required for the trial, which is good!)

 <!-- (2021-12-26 19:10 CET) -->

-I created my account using my gmail address, so I will sign in just by clicking on "Sign in with Google"
+I created my account using my Gmail address, there I can sign in just by clicking the "Sign in with Google" icon on the page and entering

 * email: gmacario@gmail.com

-and get redirected to <https://platform.symbl.ai/#/home>
+Once authenticated, I will get redirected to <https://platform.symbl.ai/#/home>

 > **Welcome Gianpaolo Macario!**
 >